2014 – 2015

 Students should understand that certain academic programs require prerequisites for further study.
 If prerequisites are not taken during the period of study as an undeclared major, then University attendance is prolonged.
 A student may transfer into a program only if all of the following are met:

 The LARC provides opportunities for paid practical experience for undergraduate and graduate students and requires participation in a comprehensive training program for new tutors, including seminars, workshops, online training, individualized projects, and peer observation.
 Opportunities for practicum or internship are available.
 Tutors employed by the LARC acquire the knowledge and experience necessary to meet the requirements for certification by the College Reading and Learning Association.
-The LARC is open Monday - Thursday from 8 a.m. to 8 p.m. and Friday from 8 a.m. to 4 p.m.
+The LARC is open Monday - Thursday from 8 a.m. to 8 p.m, Friday from 8 a.m. to 4 p.m., and Sunday from 6 p.m. to 9 p.m.
 For more information call 610-436-2535, e-mail firstname.lastname@example.org, see the website at www.wcupa.edu/larc, or visit 224 Lawrence Center.

 The Office of Services for Students with Disabilities (OSSD) offers services for students with physical and learning disabilities.
 The OSSD is designed to assist students in making a successful transition to the University.
 The office takes a proactive stance that encourages students to understand their needs and strengths in order to best advocate for themselves.